A Synapse-Threshold Synergistic Learning Approach for Spiking Neural Networks: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{h}e human brain is a complicated organ that is composed of a large number of neurons~\cite{koch1999complexity}.
 These functionally diverse neurons are fundamental information processing units in the brain and are structurally interconnected in specific configurations by synapses.
-The human brain has evolved over time and established a wide range of intrinsic mechanisms to ensure its tremendous information processing ability while consuming limited energy~\cite{daoudal2003long}.
-A better understanding of these biologically plausible brain mechanisms can help us to design highly efficient artificial intelligence~(AI) models.
+The human brain has evolved over time and established a wide range of intrinsic mechanisms to ensure its tremendous information processing ability while consuming limited energy~\cite{daoudal2003long, gosak2022networks, klinshov2022rate}.
+A better understanding of these biologically plausible brain mechanisms is believed to be helpful for designing highly efficient artificial intelligence models~\cite{li2023brain}.

 The spiking neural network~(SNN) is a new generation of neural network model that has recently received considerable attention~\cite{maass1997networks}.
 In contrast to traditional artificial neural networks~(ANNs), information in SNNs is represented as discrete spikes that are known as action potentials.
 By continuously integrating inputs, a neuron in an SNN can emit an action potential when its membrane potential crosses a spike threshold, and this action potential will be propagated to postsynaptic neurons.
 This event-type signal is regarded as the smallest signal unit that can be transmitted between neurons, and it includes information reflecting the inherent dynamics and historically accumulated membrane potential of the neuron.
-By mimicking brain-inspired computational strategies, SNNs have demonstrated significant potential in both spatio-temporal neural information processing and energy-efficient computation~\cite{pei2019towards}.
-Notably, these features enable SNNs to achieve competitive performance in a variety of intelligent tasks and neuromorphic computing applications.
+By mimicking brain-inspired computational strategies, SNNs have demonstrated significant potential in both spatio-temporal neural information processing and energy-efficient computation~\cite{pei2019towards, 9665763, 8981937}.
+Notably, these features enable SNNs to achieve competitive performance in a variety of intelligent tasks and neuromorphic computing applications~\cite{8981937, 8720035}, and can be further applied in broader scenarios such as physical systems~\cite{sigaki2020learning}.